 Tellico allows you to enter your collection in a catalogue database, saving many different properties like title, author, etc. Two different views of your collection are shown.
 On the left, your entries are grouped together by any field you like, allowing you to see how many are in each group.
 On the right, selected fields are shown in column format, allowing you to sort by any field.
 On the bottom is a customizable HTML view of the current entry.
 The entry editor is a dialog box where you enter the data.
 Check out the screenshots.

-- Supports default collections of books, bibliographic entries, videos, music, video games, comic books, coins, stamps, trading cards, wines, board games, and file catalogs.
+- Supports default collections of books, bibliographic entries, videos, music, video games, comic books, coins, stamps, trading cards, wines, board games, and file catalogs

-- Supports user-defined custom collections, as well
+- Supports user-defined custom collections for any item type

 - Supports any number of user-defined fields, of several different types: text, paragraph, list, checkbox, number, URL, date, images, and combinations